jamesplease/redux-resource/docs/api-reference/get-status.md

 #### Returns

-(*`Object`*): An Object representing the status of this request for these resources.
+(*`Object`*): An Object representing the status of this request for these metaLocations.
 It has the following shape:

   ```js
   {